-Adult cases are therefore infinitely more complex: for the condition to have clung on, it was either so severe that treatment failed, treatment couldn't be found, or it wasn’t addressed at all.
+Adult cases are therefore infinitely more complex: For the condition to have clung on, it was either so severe that treatment failed, treatment couldn't be found, or it wasn’t addressed at all.

-“I would definitely have a job and not be dependent on other people’s help for everything...
-Maybe I would travel, maybe I would be married and have children.
+Who would Anna be if she could speak?
+“I would definitely have a job and not be dependent on other people’s help for everything," she says.
+"Maybe I would travel, maybe I would be married and have children.
 I could try to make friends.
 I could find what my role in life is.”

-To understand why, it’s necessary to go back, but not that far.
+To understand why, it’s necessary to go back – but not that far.
 Selective Mutism was first reported by a German physician, Kussmaul, in 1877.
 He came across children who “refused” to speak, and named the disorder Aphasia Voluntaria.

-Therein followed a 100-year stretch of nothing.
+Therein followed a 100-year stretch of, well, nothing.
 Right up until the 1990s, SM was largely ignored, considered too rare to be of public interest.
 The scant literature that did exist dated back to the 60s and painted a brazenly negative picture of manipulative children who clammed up in stubborn defiance.

-Finally, in 1994 – thanks to lobbying by The Selective Mutism Foundation in the US – the disorder's second name, ‘Elective Mutism’, was thrown out (in recognition that sufferers do not ‘elect’ to be mute).
+Finally, in 1994 – thanks to lobbying by The Selective Mutism Foundation in the US – the disorder's second name, ‘Elective Mutism’, was thrown out in recognition that sufferers do not ‘elect’ to be mute.

-Then, and only then, did the door to enlightenment begin to slowly creak open.
+Only then did the door to enlightenment begin to slowly creak open.

 In short, if you have SM as an adult, good luck.

-Another is that adults often hide away from the world.
-(Even if they do leave the house, the condition isn't detectable, unlike a stammer or Tourette's syndrome.)
+Why the glaring omission?
+One explanation is that adult cases are rarer.
+Another is that adults with SM often hide away from the world.
+Even if they do leave the house, the condition isn't detectable, unlike other speech-related issues such as a stammer.

+Carl recently released a book filled with first-person accounts from adult sufferers.
+It is the first and only one of its kind.
 "As someone who has been in contact with a few hundred adults with SM," he says, "I often feel like I'm virtually the only person standing up for the reality of this condition, never mind the existence of adults."